What Was the First High-Reliability Organization?

 What Are Rickover’s Standards?

 I’ve written several articles on the topic.
-One for the CCPS comparing Rickover’s standards to OSHA’s PSM and EPA’s RMP is available here:
+One that I wrote for the CCPS compared Rickover’s standards to OSHA’s PSM and EPA’s RMP.
+It is available here:

 Or a series of articles you can read for free are linked here: